 - No Injuries | My Fault

-- Hire an automobile accident lawyer to fight the ticket to keep points off your license and to prevent an insurance rate increase
+- Hire a car accident lawyer to fight the ticket to keep points off your license and to prevent an insurance rate increase

 - Contact your insurance company to provide details and obtain a claim number.